onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 years eight how long was he married Karl
 Marx was married for 38 years

-tape script 7.3 or since one I known
+tapescript 7.3 or since one I known
 John for three years we met at
 University
 - I last went to the cinema two weeks